 The mail format can be selected at Format and is predefined with the value from the options of BwPostman.

 The field Confirm only appears when you create a new subscriber.
+Once a subscriber is confirmed and saved, this field isn't displayed.
+Since version 3.2.1 of BwPostman this field is displayed also on editing a subscriber as long as it is not confirmed.
 At test recipients and editing a subscriber it is not displayed.

 The subscriber gets an automatic mail, that contains a link, with that the subscriber has to confirm his subscription (Double-Opt-In), when the field Confirm is set to unconfirmed.
 If you want to avoid legal difficulties (sure for Germany), then you shouldn't select confirmed by yourself but you should let confirm the subscription by subscriber!

 At the right there are further information of the subscription.
 Details of registration and details of confirmation.
 If there is nothing to see at registered by or confirmed by, the subscriber has done it by himself.

 Since version 2.1.0 of BwPostman there is a button Print subscriber data at the top if these details.
 With a click to this button a pop-up is displayed, which shows all in BwPostman available and used data of the subscriber.
 A click at the button print opens the print dialogue of the browser.

 The available mailing lists will be shown below.
 On the left you find the mailing lists, that ever can be selected in the front-end in general.
 The state of this mailing lists is Public and they are published.

 In the middle there are mailing lists, that only specific user groups may subscribe to in the front-end.
 These mailing lists are published basically and can be subscribed at front-end, but not for everyone.

 At the right there are mailing lists, that only can be assigned in the back-end.
 These are the mailing lists, that are unpublished, nevertheless to which user group they are assigned to.